 To help folks return to TCPL buildings, here are likely questions and answers:

-• What can I expect on July 15?
+• What can I expect?

 Browse and go” is the quickest way to describe it.
 To help maintain social distancing, 75 visitors may be in the Downtown Library at one time.
 Branches may welcome up to 25 visitors at one time.
 Once people find what they need and leave, other people may enter and browse.

 • Is someone available to explain the changes and answer questions?

 Yes.
 A staff member will greet customers as they enter the buildings, hand out masks, and offer tips and guidance.
 Masks are required and available.
 Most checkout desks feature new Plexiglas stands to protect customers and staff.

 • Are all the entry doors open?

 No. The South Street entry at the Downtown Library is closed.
 Customers will enter and exit at Alabama Street.
 There is a single entry at the branches, so customers need to stay at least 6-feet apart as they enter and leave.
 We also have markers on the ground at the desks to help with social distancing.

 • Where do my items that need returned go?